rphuang/riot/picarServer/readme.md

 * Backward compatible with the TCP client that was provided by Adeept (Version 1.1)
 * HTTP web service that allows client to retrieve and control PiCar
 * HTTP web service that streams the video output from the PiCar camera with face tracking
-* HTTP web service that allows client to access the Raspberry Pi system
+* HTTP web service that allows client to access the cpu/memory status for the hosting Raspberry Pi system
+* Seding commands to Raspberry Pi, for example, reboot and shutdown
 * Simple Dev-ish Android client app that controls the PiCar with live video stream
+* Send command to speech to Android phone that runs the client app

 ## Installation
 1. download/clone the respository.
 These steps assume that the code is under /home/pi/riot.